gaehlerm/SoftwareEngineering/README.md

 So far, every programmer that told me he was working on a really complex problem simply wrote bad code.
 They all failed to break the problem into small pieces and reassemble them again.
 Or rather they didn’t realize they should do so and wrote spaghetti code instead.
 The code became so complicated they were barely able to add any new features.
 If something is complex then you absolutely have to break it down.
 As long as you can explain to someone in words how something works, you can also write it in understandable code.

 You should never underestimate the complexity you can create with bad code.
 If you write a thousand lines of unstructured spaghetti code, it might cost millions to rewrite it.
+And this is no exageration!

 This whole book is about how to write low complexity code.
 The sections on the Single Responsibility Principle, naming and levels of abstraction are probably the most fundamental ones.
 It is all about learning how to write human readable code.